Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Introduction

 There are over 7,000 languages worldwide, with the vast majority being low-resource or extremely low-resource languages~\citep{swj-glottocodes}.
 Despite the latest GPT-4 model~\citep{openai2023gpt4} demonstrating some generalization capabilities in multilingual tasks as evaluated on the MMLU benchmark~\citep{mmlu}, it is still the case that LLMs do not have equal capability to handle all languages, leading to imbalanced capability across different languages.
 Furthermore, several evaluation results~\citep{Bang2023AMM,jiao2023chatgpt,hendy2023good,MMNTEval} indicate that large models struggle with understanding and generating non-English languages, particularly in low-resource or extremely low-resource languages.
 Therefore, to democratize language intelligence and minimize performance gaps in different language, it is essential and meaningful to stimulate and enhance the multilingual capability of models in non-English and low-resource languages.

-Intuitively, the multilingual capability of LLMs can be improved by significantly augmenting multilingual training data~\citep{XGLM} or fine-tuning existing models with additional multilingual data~\citep{chen2021zeroshot,Chen2022towards}, both of which require updating model parameters with considerable computational costs.
-Alternatively, much work has been dedicated to performing in-context learning~\citep{brown2020language} to explore model's capabilities in natural language processing under zero-shot or few-shot learning, where carefully designed prompts are used to boost model performance~\citep{mega}.
-While in-context learning is an economical approach to leverage LLMs without updating parameters, it is highly sensitive to prompt engineering~\citep{CoT} where prompts vary with tasks, languages, and query styles.
-Numerous prompts have been proposed to enhance model performance, but most of them are only applicable to monolingual task processing~\citep{sanh2022multitask}.
+Intuitively, LLMs can improve multilingual capability by augmenting data ~\citep{XGLM} or fine-tuning models~\citep{chen2021zeroshot,Chen2022towards}, but both are computationally expensive.
+Alternatively, in-context learning with prompts can also boost performance ~\citep{brown2020language, mega, CoT} but is limited to monolingual tasks~\citep{sanh2022multitask}.

 This work explores a universal in-context learning approach to enhance the multilingual capability of LLMs.
-We introduce a simple yet effective method, called cross-lingual-thought prompting (\textbf{\our{}}), to enable models to handle various natural language processing tasks across different target languages.
+We introduce a simple yet effective method, called cross-lingual-thought prompting (\textbf{XLT}), to enable models to handle various natural language processing tasks across different target languages.
 Our method employs a generic and language-independent prompt, which eliminates the need to update model parameters.
-Additionally, it uses a single-turn conversation to optimize the response output for multilingual tasks.
 Depending on the task input type, cross-lingual-thought prompting guides the large language model to assume the role of an expert in a specific language for a particular task.
-Given a task request along with its predefined meta information, \our{} directs LLMs to respond logically through a process involving problem understanding, cross-lingual thinking, task analysis, task execution, and output formatting.
-During this process, our method is designed to stimulate models' cross-lingual and logical reasoning skills, enabling them to respond to input requests regardless of the required input language and target output language.
+Given its predefined meta information, XLT directs LLMs to respond logically through a process involving problem understanding, cross-lingual thinking, task analysis, task execution, and output formatting.
+During this process, our method is designed to stimulate models' cross-lingual and logical reasoning skills, enabling them to respond to input requests regardless of the language.
 For enhanced performance, few-shot learning can also be employed with our method by providing an LLM-generated response output as a demonstration using cross-lingual-thought prompting zero-shot learning.